Wander Franco Player Props: Rays vs. Phillies

 Wander Franco At The Plate

-- Among the qualifying hitters, he ranks 26th in batting average, while his on-base percentage ranks 46th and he is 51st in slugging.
+- Among the qualified hitters in MLB action, he ranks 20th in batting average, 44th in on-base percentage, and 47th in slugging.

-- Franco has reached base via a hit in 55 games this year (of 80 played), and had multiple hits in 27 of those games.

-- Franco has picked up an RBI in 36.3% of his games this year, with more than one RBI in 13.8% of his games.
-He has also plated three or more runs in three contests.
+- In 37.0% of his games this year, Franco has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.